Pentax K-3 vs Samsung NX1

 It is notable that the NX1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the K-3 does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-3 (unlike the NX1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-3 and the NX1 have been discontinued, but can regularly be found used on eBay.
+Both the K-3 and the NX1 have been discontinued, but can regularly be found used on ebay.
 The K-3 was replaced by the Pentax K-3 II, while the NX1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-3 Manual (free pdf) or the online Samsung NX1 Manual.
+Further information on the features and operation of the K-3 and NX1 can be found, respectively, in the Pentax K-3 Manual (free pdf) or the online Samsung NX1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Pentax K-3 and the Samsung NX1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.